King Shark: Fictional character biography

 Nanaue reappears one year after the Infinite Crisis, bearing a scar from a previous encounter with Aquaman.
 He is less violent and more talkative than in previous appearances.
 His origin has been definitely given as him being the son of the Shark God, due to the new Aquaman book being more magic-based than previous incarnations.
 He is a major character in the series, acting as an unwilling caretaker for Arthur Joseph Curry.
-Saved from a gang of marauders by the young man, he brought Curry to the mysterious Dweller in the Depths (the mutated, for unknown reasons, Aquaman) who gave him the role of assisting the new Aquaman in filling his role.
+Saved from a gang of marauders by the young man, he brought Curry to the Dweller in the Depths (a mutated Aquaman), who gave him the role of assisting the new Aquaman in filling his role.
 Albeit feigning disrespect, and often disappearing for a while, King Shark accepted, sharing his knowledge of the way of sea with his young savior.
 It is later revealed in a flashback sequence that he was asked to do so by his father:

 The currents of destiny bend and twist around that young man.
 For good or ill, he will shape the coming oceanscape.
 You will protect him.
 You will be my agent in his camp.
 Close enough to guard against others who seek to control him.
 And close enough, when I decide the time is ripe... ... to strike, and kill him without warning.

 The following arc tells the first meeting between the original Aquaman and King Shark, which occurred several years ago.
 It took place in Reef's End, a little border town in the Coral Sea, distant from Atlantis.
 Orin — who was still the King of Atlantis at this time — fought King Shark because he murdered a priest of the Order of the Thorny Crown.
 King Shark had previously killed a number of members of this group, obeying his father's will.
 The Order was associated with an old prophecy:

 When thorned crown lies shattered, she comes.
 Born of coral, of life-in-death, of long prayer.
 Shake the sea floor with her power, shall she, shake the destiny of all beneath the waves...

 The Shark God believed that if the Order was destroyed, that would trigger the prophecy, birthing some great power in the process.
 However, King Shark was defeated by Aquaman before completing his father's goal.
 He then was imprisoned by priests of the Thorny Crown for three years before escaping; Nanaue mentions that he was tortured during his captivity.

-Following the Final Crisis, King Shark's jaw is broken after being cleaved wide open and later his left arm is ripped off his body during battle, but later grew back.

-King Shark is among Superboy's villains brought by Krypto to a hill near the Smallville high school.
-However, he is either unconscious or stunned at the time.